Gayatri-Chaudhary/delta-demo/README.md

 # delta-demo
-this is demo of delta batch.
+this is demo of delta batch..